The $\omega$-Condition Number: Applications to Optimal Preconditioning and Low Rank Generalized Jacobian Updating: Optimal Conditioning for Generalized Jacobians

-As shown in Example~\ref{ex:generalizedJacobians}, in some applications the preconditioner multiplier $\gamma$ is required to take values in the interval $[0,1]$.
+As shown in \Cref{ex:generalizedJacobians}, in some applications the preconditioner multiplier $\gamma$ is required to take values in the interval $[0,1]$.
 In the following, we analize the optimal $\omega$-preconditioner for the rank $1$ update subject to this interval constraint.
-This will require considering a constrained pseudoconvex minimization problem.
-In the following \Cref{thrm:pseudocnvprog}, see e.g.,~\cite[Chapter~10]{Mang:69}, we recall the sufficient optimality conditions for this class of optimization problems.
-We note that no constraint qualification is needed for \emph{sufficiency}.

-\begin{fact}[Sufficient optimality conditions for pseudoconvex programming] Let $\Omega\subseteq \Rn$ be nonempty open and convex.
-Let $f:\Omega\to\R$ be a pseudoconvex function and $(g_i)_{i=1}^m:\Omega\to\R$ a family of differentiable and quasiconvex functions.
-Consider the optimization problem